fenz85/PasswordPusher/README.md

 # 💾 Run Your Own Instance

-_Note: Password Pusher can be largely configured by environment variables so after you pick your deployment method below, make sure to read [the configuration page](Configuration.md).
+_Note: PWSend can be largely configured by environment variables so after you pick your deployment method below, make sure to read [the configuration page](Configuration.md).
 Take particular attention in setting your own custom encryption key which isn't required but provides the best security for your instance._

 ## On Docker

-Docker images of Password Pusher are available on [Docker hub](https://hub.docker.com/u/pglombardo).
+Docker images of PWSend are available on [Docker hub](https://hub.docker.com/u/pglombardo).

 **➜ ephemeral**